FahedHermoza/android-architecture-roadmap/README.md

 Welcome to Android Architecture Roadmap

-The main goal of this roadmap is to help anyone who gains knowledge of Android architecture.
+The main goal of this roadmap is to help someone who gains knowledge of Android architecture.
 This roadmap was an idea after giving a talk to the GDG Cusco community about Android Architecture in the real world, resources used are shared below:
 - **[Talk: Android Architecture in the real world](https://docs.google.com/presentation/d/1zhMWp0l3Xzxt324TwmSncworTvLwiuTX_Tenj51vTnk/edit?usp=sharing)**